-The Committee to monitor physical and financial Coastal Security Scheme envisaged a Committee under the Joint Secretary in charge of the CSS to monitor the physical and financial progress of the scheme.
+The Committee to monitor physical and financial progress not been formed Coastal Security Scheme envisaged a Committee under the Joint Secretary in charge of the CSS to monitor the physical and financial progress of the scheme.
 However, the same had not yet been formed in the State (October 2012).